mucommander/mucommander/readme.txt

   (Windows, OS/2) (ticket #94).
 - Double-click speed system preference is now honoured under GNOME and KDE (ticket #221).
 Contributed by Leo Welsch.
+- File table's right-click menu now has visibility toggles for all columns instead of just the current one, and one for Auto-Size columns (ticket #226).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: